Worldline

 initiationModeDescription

-Automatically selects the best way to launch the Klarna Purchase Journey depending on the device - this is the default and recommended value:
+DEVICE_BESTAutomatically selects the best way to launch the Klarna Purchase Journey depending on the device - this is the default and recommended value: *Mobile: Always redirect *Desktop: pop-up if possible, fallback to redirect.

-Note: for this initiationMode, a return_url is required in the customer_interaction_config object.
+• Native webview: Always redirect Note: for this initiationMode, a return_url is required in the customer_interaction_config object.

+ON_PAGEThe Klarna Purchase Journey is triggered on the same page.
+The customer never leaves the page.
 The Klarna Purchase Journey is open in a pop-up if possible and fallback to fullscreen iframe if necessary.

+REDIRECTThe customer will be redirected to the Klarna Purchase Journey.
 Note: for this initiationMode, a return_url is required in the customer_interaction_config object.

 After a successful initiation, the Klarna Purchase Flow is presented to the customer, allowing them to: